 How to Apply

-- Pick up a Homeowner Application at Marion Public Health, or download one here, and return it promptly.
+- Pick up a Homeowner Application at Marion Public Health, or download one here, and return it promptly to Marion Public Health.

-Once your eligibility is determined, Marion Public Health contracts to have a soils scientist come out and do a soils test, as well as a Sanitarian visit the site (Sanitarian will have ID and a vehicle with our logo on it).
-MPH obtains 3 installer contractor bids, and you may see a contractor at your property during this process.
-Once the bids are received, we send recommended installer to the EPA for approval in groups of 3-4 properties.
+- If you are determined to meet the guidelines, MPH will contract to have a soils scientist come out to do a soils test.
+A sanitarian will visit the site (sanitarian will have ID and vehicle with logo).
+We will then obtain 3 installer contractor bids, at which point you may see a contractor at your property.
+MPH sends the recommended installer bid to the EPA for approval in groups of 3-4 properties.

-Systems are installed when all bids in the group are awarded, homeowner cost share is received, and weather is permitting.
+- System is installed when all bids in group are awarded, homeowner cost share is received, and weather is permitting.

 This grant is first come, first serve, and is available until monies run out.

 How do I know if my septic system is failing?

 - If the aerator motor(spins to introduce air and mixing) is missing or does not come on.
 If you have an onlot leach field or filter bed, the field can become plugged due to the stronger waste stream, reducing the life of your system.
 If you discharge to a tile, you are discharging untreated sewage to the creek, ditch, stream or river.
 You and your neighbor’s drinking water wells and groundwater can become contaminated.